ngless-toolkit/ngless/docs/contents/modules.md

             - "Hello"
             - "World"

-this will cause ngless to run the command ``./init.sh Hello World`` whenever a user imports the module.
+will cause ngless to run the command ``./init.sh Hello World`` whenever a user imports the module.

 **A note about paths**: paths you define in the module.yaml file are *relative to the Yaml file itself*.
 Thus you put all the necessary scripts and data in